P. J. Pope: Green Bay Packers

 The Green Bay Packers signed Pope from the Bears' practice squad on October 31, 2006.
 On August 24, 2007, he was cut along with 11 other players from Green Bay.

 Chicago Bears (second stint)

 Pope was re-signed to the Bears' practice squad in September 2007.
 He remained there the entire season and spent the 2008 preseason with the team before being waived on August 29.

 Denver Broncos

 On August 31, 2008, Pope was signed to the practice squad of the Denver Broncos He was released on October 20, only to be re-signed to following day.
 Pope was promoted to the Broncos active roster on November 4, a day after running backs Andre Hall and Michael Pittman were placed on season-ending injured reserve.
 Pope became the starter when Peyton Hillis also went on injured reserve.

 Pope was waived by the Broncos on February 11, 2009.

-Post NFL Career
+Coaching career

 Pope was the 8th grade football coach at Wyoming Middle School.
 As of 2013 he is a varsity assistant at Shroder High School in Cincinnati.